smaurice101/readthedocs/docs/source/tmlbuilds.rst

      'temperature' : '0.1', # This value ranges between 0 and 1, it controls how conservative LLM model will be, if 0 very very, if 1 it will hallucinate
      'vectorsearchtype' : 'Manhattan', # this is for the Qdrant Search algorithm.  it can be: Cosine, Euclid, Dot, or Manhattan
      'streamall': '1',
-     'contextwindowsize': '8192' # Size of the context window.
-This controls the number of tokens to process by LLM model }
+     'contextwindowsize': '8192', # Size of the context window.
+This controls the number of tokens to process by LLM model 'vectordimension': '768' # this is the size of the embeddings array specific to the embegging model being used }

     ############################################################### DO NOT MODIFY BELOW ####################################################